BiologicalRecordsCentre/NBN4R/README.md

 [![Coverage Status](https://img.shields.io/codecov/c/github/AtlasOfLivingAustralia/ALA4R/master.svg)](https://codecov.io/github/AtlasOfLivingAustralia/ALA4R?branch=master)
 [![CRAN Status](http://www.r-pkg.org/badges/version/ALA4R)](http://www.r-pkg.org/pkg/ALA4R)

 # NBN4R

 *NOTE, May 2017* --- some field (column) names in returned data objects may have changed with recent changes to the NBN infrastructure.
 These are liable to remain in flux but are being investigated.

 ----

 The National Biodiversity Network (NBN) Atlas provides tools to enable users of biodiversity information to find, access, combine and visualise data on UK and Ireland plants and animals; these have been made available from https://nbnatlas.org/.
 Here we provide a subset of the tools to be directly used within R.

 NBN4R enables the R community to directly access data and resources hosted by the ALA.
 Our goal is to enable outputs (e.g. observations of species) to be queried and output in a range of standard formats.
 This tool is built on the Atlas of Living Australia (ALA4R) package which provides similar services for the Australian Atlas.
-Both NBN and ALA share similar Application Protocol Interface (AP)I web services.
+Both NBN and ALA share similar Application Protocol Interface (API) web services.
 NBN4R wraps ALA4R functions but redirects requests to NBN web servers.

-The use-examples based on ALA4R are presented at the [2014 ALA Science Symposium](http://www.ala.org.au/blogs-news/2014-atlas-of-living-australia-science-symposium/) are available in the package vignette, via (in R): `vignette("NBN4R")`, and a modifed version below.
+The use-examples based on ALA4R are presented at the [2014 ALA Science Symposium](http://www.ala.org.au/blogs-news/2014-atlas-of-living-australia-science-symposium/) are available in the package vignette, via (in R): `vignette("NBN4R")`, and a draft modifed version using NBN data is below.

 ## Installing ALA4R